Amanda Röntgen-Maier

 Amanda Röntgen-Maier (20 February 1853 – 15 July 1894) was a Swedish violinist and composer.
-She was the first female graduate in music direction from the Royal College of Music in Stockholm in 1872.
+She was the first female to graduate with the title "Musikdirectör" from the Royal College of Music in Stockholm in 1873.

 Biography

 Amanda Maier was born into a musical home in Landskrona and discovered her musical talent early.
 Her first instruction in violin and piano was from her father.
-At the age of sixteen, Maier began studying at the Royal College of Music in Stockholm, where she studied violin, organ, piano, cello, composition and harmony.
+At the age of sixteen (1869), Maier began studying at the Royal College of Music in Stockholm, where she studied violin, organ, piano, cello, composition and harmony.

-Maier performed violin concerts in both Sweden and abroad.
-She continued to study composition with the conservatory teachers Reinecke and Richter in Leipzig and violin from Engelbert Röntgen, concert master at Gewandhaus Orchestra in the same city.
-During this time she composed a violin sonata, a piano trio and a violin concerto for orchestra.
-Her violin concerto was premiered in 1875 with Maier as soloist and received good reviews.
+After graduation, she continued to study composition with the conservatory teachers Reinecke and Richter in Leipzig and violin from Engelbert Röntgen, concert master at Gewandhaus Orchestra in the same city.
+During this time in Leipzig (1873-76) she composed a violin sonata, a piano trio and a violin concerto for orchestra.
+Her Violin Concerto in D Minor was premiered in Halle in 1875 with Maier as soloist and received good reviews.
+It was repeated on 8 February 1876 in Leipzig at the Gewandhaus with Carl Reinecke conducting, and again in Stockholm on 18 November 1876.

+From 1876 to 1880, she went on three major concert tours.
+In the summer of 1876, she toured the south of Sweden with singer Louise Pyk (1849-1929) and pianist Augusta Kiellander (1855-1897).
+Later in 1878, she added opera singer Sven Wilhelm Lundvik (1844-1910) to the group as they toured the east coast of Sweden, parts of Norway, and finished down the west coast of Scandinavia.
+During these tours, she performed at some very famous places like the Kungliga Teatern (the Royal Opera) in Stockholm.
+She also performed in the presence of King Oscar II who was the King of Sweden and King of Norway at the time.
+From September to November 1879, she went on tour again with Louise Pyk and Augusta Kiellander.
+This tour brought the group through Finland to Russia then returning back through Finland and Sweden.